 Go live!!- Facebook, YouTube and Instagram live both can allow for easy sharing through your very own personal smartphone, no cost of a fancy DSLR.
 Live stream events like the behind the scenes of a new curation, instructional videos or even live interactions with the viewers where you could build personal relationships by appreciating their time, presence and support can go a long way.

 You could also position yourself as an expert and offer live webinars, short videos sharing advice, product demos or interviews of staff and industry experts.
+For a budget option, there are many free webinar platforms available.
 Time of lengthy articles has gone, more than 50% consumers want to see videos from brands, so get going!

 Marketing on a budget takes effort and more so constant testing to figure out what works best for your business.
 Start with the above 5 listed budget-friendly marketing ideas and invest the saved cost onto your business and it’s growth!